-In football history, extraordinary saves have always left an indelible mark on fans, but only a few are ranked as "best goal save ever in football history".
-One of them is Mert Gunok's top save against Austria at Euro 2024.
-Dubbed the "new Gordon Banks", the 35-year-old Turkish goalkeeper made a superb reflex in stoppage time, helping his team hold on for a 2-1 victory.
-From Christoph Baumgartner's tricky header on a slippery pitch, Gunok predicted perfectly and used his entire impressive height of 196cm to neutralize the seemingly unstoppable goal, leaving everyone in awe.
-Let's find out more with Wintips through the following article!
+In football history, extraordinary saves have always left an indelible mark on fans, but only a few are ranked as the "best goalkeeping save ever in football history".
+One of them is Mert Gunok's best save against Austria at Euro 2024.
+Dubbed the "new Gordon Banks", the 35-year-old Turkish goalkeeper pulled off a superb save in stoppage time, helping his team hold on for a 2-1 victory.
+From Christoph Baumgartner's tricky header on a slippery pitch, Gunok read the ball perfectly and used his impressive 196cm frame to neutralize the seemingly unstoppable goal, leaving everyone in awe.
+Let's find out more about Wintips through the following article!

 Ranked 9 best goal save in football history